 You can choose to design your own Communication degree very easily.
 In addition to fulfilling the Communication Department's basic degree requirements, you may choose two 2000-level courses to fulfill your theory requirement, and any six 3000-level courses, from at least three different concentrations.
 Mix and match your 2000- and 3000-level courses to best fit your post-Villanova plans!

-Many of our students find that they prefer to specialize in one—or more—area of the field of Communication.
-In order to facilitate this process, our Department has created 8 different specializations, which lead to a variety of Communication careers and graduate or advanced study.
+Many of our students find that they prefer a concentration in one—or more—area of the field of Communication.
+In order to facilitate this process, our Department has created 8 different concentrations, which lead to a variety of Communication careers and graduate or advanced study.

-When you choose to specialize within the major, you typically do NOT add additional classes beyond the basic major requirements (with the possible exception of internships).
+When you choose a concentration within the major, you typically do NOT add additional classes beyond the basic major requirements (with the possible exception of internships).
 Instead, you simply select the specified package of courses that best fits your Communication interests.

 Your COM 1000 course, and your academic advisor, will help you select which of these paths of study seems best suited to you!

 Interpersonal and Intercultural Communication studies role of communication in the formation and negotiation of intimate relationships, families, and friendships.
 This specialization is great if you're interested in conflict mediation, counseling, intercultural training, or communication consulting.

 Area Coordinator: Qi Schlupp, PhD

 Journalism studies creation and framing of news in print, electronic, and broadcast media.
 This gives you a great background for a career as a sportswriter, newscaster, photojournalist, or e-journalist!